 As I mentioned earlier, it’s important to only allow the internal temps to reach this temperature, as anything more can result in dry meat.

-All in all it took RancherMan about 4 hrs to smoke both turkeys to an internal temp of 165 at the breast.
-A single turkey would probably only take about 3 – 3.5 hours.
+All in all it took RancherMan about 4.5 hrs to smoke both turkeys to an internal temp of 165 at the breast.

-But your time will depend upon how closely your monitor the temps in your smoker and how large the turkey is.
-Use a meat thermometer to monitor meat temps and know when it’s done.
+But your time will depend upon how closely your monitor the temps in your smoker, how large the turkey is & how many times you open the grill’s lid.

-Remove the turkey from the smoker when the internal temps reach 165 degrees Fahrenheit at the thickest part of the breast. (without temperature probe touching bone)
+When the internal temps reach 165 degrees Fahrenheit at the thickest part of the breast. (without temperature probe touching bone) remove the turkey from the smoker.

 Place the turkey in a shallow pan or platter & allow it to rest, tented under foil, for about 15-30 minutes.

-Note: If you rest the turkey breast-side down, gravity may help the breast meat to be even more juicy.
+Note: If you rest the turkey breast-side down, gravity may help the breast meat to be even juicier

 After the meat’s rested, get to carving and enjoy your smoked spatchcock turkey.
-You’ll find it’s moist, tender and exploding in flavor.
+You’ll find it’s moist, tender and exploding with flavor.

-There are several benefits to smoking the turkey instead of oven roasting.
+There are several benefits to spatchcock smoked turkey instead of oven roasting.
 First & foremost, (for me) the cooking mess is significantly lessened.
 No greasy roasting pans to wrangle.